U.S. law firm seeks records from Malaysian Airlines, Boeing

 It is also seeking the identity of the company or person who last inspected the fuselage and who provided maintenance.

-The petition also asks the judge to order Malaysian Airlines to produce information about crew training for catastrophic incidents, security practices, safety training and crew evaluations.
+The petition also asks the judge to order Malasyan Airlines to produce information about crew training for catastrophic incidents, security practices, safety training and crew evaluations.

 (Reporting By Dena Aubin; Editing by Cynthia Osterman)